 A complicated process

 If you are building a swimming pool in a challenging site such as sloping or uneven ground, you may be better off allowing professionals to do the job.
-Expert pool builders like Compass Pools use what they call Maxi Rib technology to tackle difficult building sites.
+Gordon Ave Pools & Spas as an authorised Compass Pools Australia reseller use what they call Maxi Rib technology to tackle difficult building sites.
 So, whether you want an infinity pool or some other type of pool built in a rather challenging section of your property, Compass Pools has the technology and expertise to do make the pool you need.

 How to build your own pool: essential steps